milosoria/transfer-spotify/README.md

 - `ErrorBoundary`: Catches and handles React errors
 - `TransferPage`: Orchestrates the transfer process

+## Important Notes

+⚠️ **This is a personal tool** created for my own use case.
+While the code is public for educational purposes:

+- **Use at your own risk**: This tool directly modifies your Spotify account data
+- **Test thoroughly**: Always test with accounts you're comfortable experimenting with
+- **Respect rate limits**: The tool implements rate limiting, but be mindful of API usage
+- **Spotify ToS**: Ensure your usage complies with Spotify's Terms of Service and API guidelines
+- **Development Mode**: Your Spotify app must be in Development Mode or have users added to the allowlist

 ## Contributing

+While this was built as a personal tool, contributions are welcome:

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test thoroughly with your own Spotify accounts
 5. Submit a pull request

 ## License

-This project is for educational purposes.
+This project is open-sourced for educational purposes.
+The author is not responsible for any issues arising from its use.
 Make sure to comply with Spotify's Terms of Service and API guidelines.

+## Troubleshooting

+**Common Issues:**

+1. **403 Forbidden errors**:
+   - Ensure your Spotify app has the user email addresses added in User Management (Development Mode)
+   - Verify all required scopes are granted during authentication

+2. **Authentication failures**:
+   - Check your redirect URIs match exactly: `http://localhost:3000/api/auth/callback`
+   - Verify your `.env.local` file has the correct credentials

+3. **Transfer issues**:
+   - Check the browser console for detailed error messages
+   - Ensure both accounts have proper permissions for the data being transferred

 ## Support

+This is a personal project with limited support.
 If you encounter issues:
-1. Check the browser console for errors
+1. Check the browser console for detailed error messages
-2. Verify your Spotify app configuration
+2. Verify your Spotify app configuration matches the setup instructions
-3. Ensure your redirect URIs are correctly set
-4. Check that all required scopes are granted
+3. Review the troubleshooting section above
+4. Open an issue on GitHub with detailed logs (remove any sensitive information)

 ## Limitations